jrudar/PySCVUC/README.md

 4) Edit your .bashrc file found in your home directory so the following paths are present:

 export PATH=<PATH TO USEARCH10>/:$PATH
-export PATH=<PATH TO VSEARCH 2.8.2>/bin/:$PATH
+export PATH=<PATH TO VSEARCH>/bin/:$PATH
-export PATH=<PATH TO RDP TOOLS>/:$PATH
+export PATH=<PATH TO RDP TOOLS>/$PATH
-export PATH=<PATH TO PySCVUC>/:$PATH
+export PATH=<PATH TO PySCVUC>/$PATH
-export CLASSPATH=/home/joe/bin/RDPTools/:$CLASSPATH
+export CLASSPATH=<PATH TO RDP TOOLS>/:$CLASSPATH

 5) Install the specified Python libraries: NumPy, SciPy, Pandas, and BioPython

 Command Line Options:
---primers PRIMERS       The primer sequences which will be trimmed by
+--primers PRIMERS

-                        CutAdapt.
-Each sequences should be separated by a dash.
+Required.
+This option specifies the primers which will be used.
+Each primer should be separated by a dash.
+Currently the reverse primer is reverse complimented.

+Example Usage: --primers ATCGATCG-ATCGATCG

 --amplicon_names AMPLICON_NAMES

-                        The name of each primer sequence.
+Required.
+This option specifies the name for each amplicon.
 Each name should be separated by a dash.

+Example Usage: --amplicon_names ForwardPrimer-ReversePrimer

+--n N

+Optional.
+Default is 3.
+This option controls the number of mismatches that CutAdapt will allow.

+Example Usage: --n 3

---n N                 The stringency setting for CutAdapt.
-(Default: 3) --classifier CLASSIFIER
+--classifier CLASSIFIER

-                        The name of the classifier to use (Default: V3).
---threads THREADS     The number of threads to spawn.
-(Default: 10) --indices INDICES     The index values in the filename which correspond to
-                      the sample name.
-Each index should be separated by a dash.
+Optional.
+Default is V3.
+The name of the training set which will be used.
+Currently, only the V3 COI Training Set is hard-coded.
+However, adding additonal training sets is very easy.

+Example Usage: --classifier V3

+--threads THREADS

+Optional.
+Default is 10.
+This option controls the number of threads which will be used for SeqPrep, CutAdapt, and VSearch.

+Example Usage: --threads 10

+--indices INDICES

+Required.
+This option identifies the sample name from the file name of the fastq.gz files.
+For example, if the fastq.gz files are: COI-Sample-ID_S1_L001_R1_001.fastq.gz and COI-Sample-ID_S1_L001_R2_001.fastq.gz, the sample index would be 1-2.
+These correspond to the words Sample and ID.
+Currently, file naming conventions are very strict and all input files must end with L001_R1_001.fastq.gz or L001_R2_001.fastq.gz.

+Example Usage: --indices 1-2

 --input_dir INPUT_DIR

-                      The directory which contains the fastq.gz files.
+Required.
+This option specifies the path to the directory which contains the fastq.gz files.

+Example Usage: /home/data_set/fastq

 --results_dir RESULTS_DIR

-                      The output directory.
+Required.
+This option specifies the path to the directory which will store the results of the taxonomic assignment.

+Example Usage: /home/data_set/results

 --PySCVUC_Path PYSCVUC_PATH

-                        The path to the directory containing the PySCVUC Directory (Default: Home directory).
+Optional.
+Default is $HOME.
+The path to the directory containing the PySCVUC diretory.

-Example Usage:
+Example Usage: --PySCVUC /home/scripts/

-If the fastq.gz files are: COI-Sample-ID_S1_L001_R1_001.fastq.gz and COI-Sample-ID_S1_L001_R2_001.fastq.gz, the sample index (--indices option) would be 1-2.
-These correspond to the words Sample and ID.

-PySCVUC.py --primers ATCGATCG-CGATCGAT --amplicon_names ForwardPrimer-ReversePrimer --classifier V3 --indices 1-2 --input_dir /home/seqdata --results_dir /home/seqresults